 DO NOT BRING:

 This list is small, but is always growing.
 Do not bring a bad attitude, fighting kids and family disputes for obvious reasons.
 I want to have fun too.
-No GLASS containers that can break, no personal GPS devices and nothing that stains my boat or clogs my drains like blueberries, concentrated drink mixes, chew/dip, brand new red clothing, sunflower seeds, nuts and anything related to the end result of my excessive cleaning up, unclogging, bleaching and waxing to clean my boat after your trip.
+No GLASS containers that can break, no personal GPS devices and nothing that stains my boat or clogs my drains like blueberries, concentrated drink mixes, chew/dip, brand new unwashed red or navy blue clothing, sunflower seeds, nuts and anything related to the end result of my excessive cleaning up, unclogging, bleaching and waxing to clean my boat after your trip.
 A giant coffee isn’t a good way to start either; what you bring is going to spill or come out of you.
 My boat is my office and you should treat it like it is your new car.
 It needs to last longer than your trip, so please be respectful with common sense.

 Sun prep, clothing prep, meds prep, drinks and snacks.
-I offer several kinds of fishing trips, but not every trip is right for your group.
+I offer several kinds of fishing trips, but not every trip may be right for your group.
 Reef/Bayside and shark trips are easy, but please do not book an offshore trip if members of your party have no experience or ability to be in sustained 3-5ft seas 30 miles offshore all day.
 Start with a smaller trip and work up to an offshore trip to build experience and understanding of your party’s ability.
 Please ask specific questions for your group and communicate well with me to ensure we have a clear picture of your trip.
 Don’t forget to check in 48 hours before your trip.

 You and I are the ambassador’s and protectors of this resource and it is a privilege to be able to do what we are legally allowed.
 Do your homework, do your homework and do more of your homework!!
 This is not a bought experience and you are not allowed to shoot or harvest anything you are not certain is within your legal limit!!!
 The laws here apply to everybody, so don’t book a trip with me if you show up unprepared for what you are about to do!